 Being smart also implies a certain level of knowledge about yourself as a person and entity.
 The way you position yourself in rapport with others, how you see yourself, and how well you understand the way you act and why are part of your emotional intelligence.

 As I already mentioned above, reading can help improve your emotional intelligence, which in turn will allow you to have a better idea about who you are and how you feel.

 Self-reflection is a very important element in your personal development because that is how you know who you are and who you want to become.

 Our vocabulary, which is a key component of our crystallized intelligence plays an essential role in our existence.
-It allows us to communicate better, to find more efficient ways of expressing ourselves, and can tell a lot about ourselves.
+It allows us to communicate better, find more efficient ways of expressing ourselves and can tell a lot about ourselves.

 As shown by researchers in different studies, reading is a great tool for improving vocabulary, especially in children and teenagers.
 And it makes a lot of sense.
 By exposing yourself (or your child for that matter) to written words from novels or stories, it is inevitable not to find words you haven’t heard or used before.
 Understanding their meaning from context or from a dictionary and remembering them will add them to your vocabulary, enriching it.

 6. Reading Improves Comprehension of the Environment and Real-Life Events

 There’s an old anecdote that applies perfectly to this point.

 While swimming, a dolphin meets a group of smaller fish and says:

 – Hello, the water is quite nice today, right?